General Information for Veterans

 Harper Specific Information

-Veterans must request to be certified each and every semester via the Veterans Enrollment Certificate request form.
+Veterans must request to be certified each and every semester via the online Veterans Enrollment Certificate.
 Nothing is automatic.
 When signing the request form, the Veteran is agreeing to notify the Veterans advisor of any changes to his/her schedule.

 Once the veteran's certification is sent to VA, a confirmation will be sent to the email address reported on the request form.
 Please make sure your email address as reported on the form is correct.
 If you are using the Chapter 31 GI Bill you will be notified by our office when you can purchase your books via email.